A Parent’s Guide to Candid Photos

 Tip 12 - RAW & White Balance

-If there’s only one auto setting I’d use from any DSLR camera, it’s auto white balance.
+If there’s only one auto setting I’d use from any mirrorless/DSLR camera, it’s auto white balance.
 Hang on, what is white balance?
 You may ask.
-If you never heard of it, you might be someone who hasn’t used DSLR cameras, or still at beginner level.
+If you never heard of it, you might be someone who hasn’t used mirrorless/DSLR cameras, or still at beginner level.
 In fact, it’s totally OK not to spend too much time worrying about it - no matter if you are amateur or professional.

 Tip 13 - How to get accurate focus?